What are your terms and conditions?

 What should my child wear?

 Ah.
 Great question!
 Children should wear weather appropriate, comfortable clothes and lace-up sneakers for outdoor fun.
-Open-toed footwear like sandals or slip on footwear of any sort are not allowed.
+Open-toed footwear like sandals or slip on footwear of any sort are not allowed, except for the marine program, Whales n’ Things where a pair of water shoes is needed.
 Hats and sunscreen are also in order.

 Are tablets & cellphones allowed?